History of BBC television idents: BBC Three

 The young-adult oriented BBC Three was launched on 9 February 2003, as the successor to BBC Choice.
-The official launch night revealed the towering three-dimensional figure "THREE" populated by small computer generated "blobs", given voices from the BBC Sound Archive.
+The official launch night revealed the towering three-dimensional figure "THREE" populated by small computer generated "blobs" made by Aardman, given voices from the BBC Sound Archive.
 The channel logo featured a large slanted Three, below the BBC logo inside a box.

 In 2008, BBC Three controller Danny Cohen unveiled a new brand for the channel, created by Red Bee Media, and designed to emphasise its new focus on cross-platform programming.
 The idents were introduced on 12 February 2008.
 The BBC logo is viewed as a pipe with pink liquid passing through it, spelling out the 'three'.
 These pipes, or pools of liquid are present in most of the idents, as are large objects that appeal to the young adult audience, or features technology such as television screens.

 The new idents and presentation style were introduced on 1 October 2013, retaining the logo from 2008.
 The idents follow the theme of "discovery", and were designed by Claire Powell at Red Bee Media.
 The soundtrack for the idents was composed by Chris Branch and Tom Haines at Brains & Hunch.
 In 2016, the logo was changed to two pillars and an exclamation mark to promote its move to online only.

 On 1 February 2022, BBC Three made its return to linear television after six years of being an online-only service.
-Their idents consist of mostly a green background with three hands, each coloured purple and pink (two differently).
+Their idents, designed by BBC Creative and Superunion, consist of mostly a green background with three hands, each coloured in shades of purple and pink.